bigsondev/trivia-game/README.md

 ## Testing

-Jest is used to test business logic (sagas, reducers, selectors, transformation functions).
-To run tests locally, do the below command.
+Jest is used to test business logic (sagas, reducers, transformation/utils functions).
+To run tests locally, do the below commands.

 ```
 yarn test